 In February 2008, OHSU's Behavioral Health Clinic was renamed the Avel Gordly Center for Healing to meet the mental health needs of the African American community, as well as the diverse populations of Oregon.
 One of the goals of the Center is to take away the shame associated with mental illness.
 The African American Mental Health Commission worked for several years to advocate for culturally-responsive mental health services.
-A mental health needs assessment and study clearly showed that mental health services to the African American community are of greater impact and effect when implemented through an organization developed by those most familiar with African American culture.
+Mental health needs assessments and associated studies have showed that mental health services to the African American community are of greater impact and effect when implemented through an organization developed by those most familiar with African American culture.

 The Center is named after the Honorable Senator Avel Gordly in recognition of her work to champion the issues of people living with mental illness.

 The Avel Gordly Center for Healing values our relationships with our community partners: